-When you receive a sudden windfall of money from an inheritance, a settlement or just as gift you may be wondering about the best plan of action for your money.
-This extra money is an opportunity for you to improve your financial situation.
-Many people often fritter away the money because they do not have a specific plan for it.
+When you receive a sudden windfall of money from an inheritance, a legal settlement, winnings or as a gift, you may be wondering about the best plan of action for your money.
+This extra cash is an opportunity for you to improve your financial situation, but many people fritter away the money because they don't have a specific plan to preserve it.

 Determine Your Tax Implications

 First, consider the tax implications of the money that you receive which depend on where the money comes from as to whether or not it is taxable.
-You should talk to your tax accountant or a professional to determine whether or not the money is considered exempt from taxes.
-Most money is not, and so you should set aside enough money to cover the taxes or pay the taxes now.
+Talk to your tax accountant or another financial professional to determine whether or not the money is considered exempt from taxes.
+Most money is not, so you should set aside enough money to cover the taxes or pay the taxes now.

 Set Aside a Small Portion for Fun

-You should allow yourself a small percent to use for your enjoyment or entertainment.
-Generally this should be no more than ten percent of the money.
+Allow yourself a small percent to use for your enjoyment or entertainment.
+Generally, this should be no more than 10 percent of the money.
 Use this money wisely.
-If you shop the sales and wait for prices to drop, and look for other deals so you can get more value out of the amount of money that you spend.
-You may receive peer pressure to spend all of your money on fun instead of using it wisely.
+Shop the sales, wait for prices to drop, and look for other deals so you can get more value out of the amount of money that you spend.
+You may get hit with peer pressure to spend all of your money on fun instead of using it wisely.
 It is important to have fun but you should track your spending and stop as soon as you reach the amount that you set aside.
 The majority of the money should be used to cover other expenses and invest for your future.

 Pay Off Your Debt